paichichi/X-ICM/README.md

 </details>

 ## 🙏 Acknowledgments
-This repository is built upon the [RoboPrompt](https://github.com/davidyyd/roboprompt).
+This repository is built upon the [RoboPrompt](https://github.com/davidyyd/roboprompt) and [Qwen2-VL-Finetune](https://github.com/2U1/Qwen2-VL-Finetune).
 Some resources from [RVT](https://github.com/NVlabs/RVT) and [RLBench](https://github.com/stepjam/RLBench) are used in this work.

 ## 📄 Citation
 If you find our work helpful to your research, please kindly give us a star and cite our paper.